Welcome

 8:30 pm - A Guided Tour of Rod Serling’s Night Gallery w/Prof. Jon (Donate)

-10 pm - CinemaTAC: Poker Face w/Travis
+10 pm - CinemaTAC: Silicon Valley (Season One) w/Travis

 Saturday